galactic-src/cvport/README.md

 ## Purpose

-The simulation used by the government to guid policy, and made public at https://github.com/mrc-ide/covid-sim was made years ago.
+The simulation used by the UK government to guide policy, and made public at https://github.com/mrc-ide/covid-sim was made years ago.
 It is relatively untested, has code transpiled from Fortran to C and people are whingeing hard that any political decisions have been made off the back of it.